Corbus Pharmaceuticals Holdings Inc. (CRBP): Skating on Thin Ice? We Know the Answer

 Jefferies gave a rating of “Hold” to CRBP, setting the target price at $2.50 in the report published on September 08th of the previous year.

-During the last 5 trading sessions, CRBP rose by +4.23%, which changed the moving average for the period of 200-days by -72.14% in comparison to the 20-day moving average, which settled at $0.1846.
-In addition, Corbus Pharmaceuticals Holdings Inc. saw -70.41% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CRBP fell by -8.99%, which changed the moving average for the period of 200-days by -78.16% in comparison to the 20-day moving average, which settled at $0.1754.
+In addition, Corbus Pharmaceuticals Holdings Inc. saw -76.79% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading